Axway/axway-open-docs-common/content/en/docs/contribution_guidelines/_index.md

 To create a new page:

-1. Click **Edit on Netlify CMS** on the upper right corner of any page, and then navigate to the Contents menu.
+1. Click **Edit on Netlify CMS** on the upper right corner of any Netlify page, and then navigate to the Contents menu.
+Contact an Axway representative for the URL.
 2. Using the left navigation menu, find the section where you want to create the new page.
 3. Click **New page in... section** to create a new page in this section.